COVID-19 privacy notice

 • Legislation directly related to the coronavirus pandemic

-We may share your personal information with other public authorities, emergency services, and other stakeholders where we consider it necessary and proportionate to do so.
+We may share your personal information with other public authorities, emergency services, and other stakeholders where we consider it necessary and proportionate, or where we are legally required to do so.
 This includes, but is not limited to:

 - Derbyshire County Council and other local authorities